evolbeginner/phyloHessianWrapper/README.md

 mcmctree mcmctree.ctl
 ```

 Then compare the results with those in the folder `ori/` which uses Codeml to calculate the Hessian.
+Don't they look very similar?